JackPieCZ/EEPPR/README.md

 4. Verify the Installation:

-To verify that the environment with CUDA is set up correctly, you can run a quick check.
+You can run a quick check to verify that the environment with CUDA is set up correctly.
 No errors should appear.

 ```python
 python